Ottawa-Monthly-Meeting/ottawa.quaker.ca/index.md

 ## _Weekly Meetings_

 We meet regularly for Meeting for Worship.
 On March 19th Meeting in person at the Meeting house will not be connected to the Zoom meeting.
-THis is \[art of an experiment.
+This is part of an experiment.

 ### Hybrid Meetings during COVID